Alejandro287/zemoga.app/README.md

 # Portfolio Java Web App

-This is a the tech test for the position of Java Developer
+This is a tech test for the position of Java Developer

 ## Getting Started